This is a curated collection of songs I like to play on acoustic guitar or piano,

 tag as an indicator to my parsing stuff that a song should be transposed to a

-reorganization of the text files and to generate a songbook file with the
+reorganization of the text files, to sanity-check for consistency on things like punctuation and capitaliation, and to generate a songbook file with the

 right keys.
 I then use the awesome program Songsheet generator to